xanderdunn/reinforcementLearning/README.md

 ## Run
 ### Tic-tac-toe
-Building, dependencies, and running tests are handled by `sbt`.
-On Mac you can install sbt using HomeBrew with `brew install sbt`.
+Building, dependencies, and running tests are handled by gradle.
+On Mac you can install gralde using HomeBrew with `brew install gradle`.
 Then, in the project's directory:
-- `sbt test`
+- `gradle test`
 - Expect to see output in the terminal.
 The unit tests will pass for each game situation if the threshold for optimal play is hit.
 A visualization of the Tic-tac-toe board has been implemented, but it's off by default because it's a huge performance drain.
 Turn it on by setting showVisual to yes in ticTacToe.sala.
 If you want to see the visualization occurring at human pace, open ticTacToe.scala and uncomment the line `Thread.sleep(500)`.

 ### Gridworld